MarekJCK/Blank-projectSetup/README.md

     1. Rename it.
     2. Delete .git directory
-    3. CD into it
+    3. CD into it.

 ### B. Go to github.com and create new repository with the name you rename the clone.

-    Create a new repository on command line:
+    1. Create a new repository on command line:

         git init
         git add .